txominpelu/scala-native-snug-10/README.md

 Scala native provides it's own implementation of a [subset](http://www.scala-native.org/en/v0.3.9-docs/lib/javalib.html) of the JDK core libraries.

+### Memory allocation Differences with the JVM

+In terms of memory the JVM makes by default the decission of abstracting the developer from having to think about memory allocation and even forbids the programming into those details to provide safety, leaving allocating and free memory to the runtime.
+More concretely the garbage collector is a process that run inside the JVM and takes care of freeing unused references.

+This paradigm that works well in many cases has its limitations, for example:

+1. Memory heavy processes can have long stops when the garbage collector kicks in
+2. Programmers of really performant frameworks that need more flexibility regarding memory allocation sometimes need to step out of the garbage collector using *unsafe* or other types of  tricks to be able to provide high performance.

+Scala Native follows a different approach stepping out of the "golden cage" provided by the JVM to allow manual memory allocation.
+This approach leaves the door open for high performance code but comes with the disadvantage that the programmer needs to be careful about how he uses memory.

+### Memory allocation Scala Native alternatives

+Even though Scala native provides freedom regarding memory allocation it also allows the possibility to rely on garbage collectors to free the developer from the burden of thinking about memory if desired.

 Regarding Garbage collection Scala Native let you choose between the inmix and the boehm garbage collectors and not using any garbage collector.
 Here's the description